Polymarket/exchange-fee-module/README.md

 # Polymarket CTF Exchange Fee Module

-The `FeeModule` contract proxies the `Exchange`'s `matchOrders` function and refunds orders if they are overcharged.
+The `FeeModule` contract proxies the `Exchange`'s `matchOrders` function and refunds orders' fees if they are charged more than the operator's intent.

 ## Deployments